-5.3 Exporting and Importing Data from Excel Files
+4.4 Exporting to and Importing from Excel Files

-Now, you know how to export and import data from delimited files.
-In this section, you will learn how to export and import data from Excel files with extensions .xls and .xlxs.
+Now, you know how to export to and import from delimited files.
+In this section, you will learn how to export to and import from Excel files with extensions .xls and .xlxs.

 To export data into an Excel file, you can use the writexl package.
 Let’s first install the package.